tommcamm/Advent-of-Code-2023/README.md

 # Advent-of-Code-2023

-Welcome to my repository for the [Advent of Code 2023](https://adventofcode.com/2023)!
-This repository contains my personal (crappy) solutions to the challenges.
+This repository contains my personal (crappy) solutions to the challenges of the [Advent of Code 2023](https://adventofcode.com/2023/) event.
 I can't guarantee how good they are but I hope you find these implementations interesting and helpful!

 ## Exercises Included